How to Write a Site Inspection Report

 Observations and Findings

-- Hazards and Safety Issues: Detailed descriptions of any potential hazards or safety concerns
+- Hazards and Safety Issues: Detailed descriptions of any potential hazards or safety concerns, including signs of construction defects or emerging latent defect risks.

-- Compliance with Regulations: Assessment of adherence to building codes and safety standards
+- Compliance with Regulations: Assessment of adherence to building codes and safety standards, similar to what’s documented in construction daily reports and formal submittal processes.

-- Quality of Work and Materials: Evaluation of the quality of construction work and materials used
+- Quality of Work and Materials: Evaluation of the quality of construction work and materials used, ensuring alignment with approved construction specification documents and updated as-built drawings.

 Recommendations and Corrective Actions